balle/balu-wiki/databases/mysql.rst

 .. code-block:: sql

-  select * into dumpfile "backup.sql" from table where foo="bar";
+  select * into outfile "backup.sql" from table where foo="bar";

 Create database with utf-8 charset